 Price and Availability

-The Raymond Weil Nabucco Gibson Limited Edition will soon be offered as a limited edition model of just 200 numbered pieces.
-Asking price is around €5000 depending on your market and local taxes.
+The brand plans to limit the Raymond Weil Nabucco Gibson‘s production to just 200 numbered pieces.
+The asking price is around €5000 depending on your market and local taxes.

 Photos: Raymond Weil / Wikipedia